AI Is In Its Gentleman Science Era

 AI research is wide open for builders with heretical ideas.
 The window won't last forever.

-AI is collapsing the engineering barrier—a quarter of YC startups now have 95% of their code written by AI, some hitting $10M revenue with under 10 people—shifting the scarce resource from writing software to knowing what to build.
-The resulting compute surge is straining physical infrastructure, with US data centers projected to consume 10% of national electricity by 2028, while Germany's nuclear phase-out stands as a cautionary tale about what happens when energy policy can't keep pace with demand.
-The frontier right now is persistent AI memory architecture, with open-source projects racing to solve the context problem that makes today's agents forget everything between sessions.
+AI is collapsing the cost of building software by two orders of magnitude — a quarter of YC startups now have 95% of their code written by AI, and some are hitting $10M in revenue with fewer than 10 people.
+The binding constraint has shifted upstream to energy: data centers are on track to consume 10% of US electricity by 2028, while Germany's nuclear phase-out stands as a live case study in what happens when policy treats reversible decisions as permanent.
+The next wave of competition is moving to AI memory architecture, with open-source projects racing to give agents persistent context across sessions.

 AI research is wide open for builders with heretical ideas.
 The window won't last forever.